How to Convert Israeli Bank Statements to Excel

 Generic PDF converters usually fail on Israeli statements for structural reasons, not because the file is unusually large.
 The core problem is that Hebrew reads right to left while transaction tables often mix Hebrew descriptions with left-to-right dates, reference numbers, merchant names, and amounts.
 A generic Hebrew PDF to spreadsheet tool may capture every visible character and still return unusable rows because it guesses the wrong reading order, merges neighboring columns, or separates an amount from the line it belongs to.

 The failure gets worse when the source is not a clean native PDF.
 A scanned statement introduces OCR uncertainty.
 An HTML export saved from online banking can look structured in a browser but collapse into awkward pasted columns once you open it in Excel.
 A mixed Hebrew-English line such as a local banking description plus an English merchant name is exactly the sort of row that exposes weak Hebrew bank statement OCR, because the parser has to preserve both the text itself and the transaction structure.
+The same native-export-versus-OCR decision shows up in Japanese bank statement PDF, OCR, and CSV workflows, where layout structure matters as much as the characters themselves.

 In practice, you have three routes: